timothyjj/newyorktrailheads/_posts/2018-7-22-Albany-County-Rail-Trail.md

 ---

-<p>The Albany County Helderberg-Hudson Rail Trail ffollows the path of the former Delaware & Hudson Railroad, with paved trails perfect for biking, running, and walking.
+<p>The Albany County Helderberg-Hudson Rail Trail follows the path of the former Delaware & Hudson Railroad, with paved trails perfect for biking, running, and walking.
 The section from Delmar to Voorheesville was freshly paved in the summer of 2018, allowing for a smooth ride across the trail, apart from a small remaining gravel section near the Delmar parking area.</p>

 <p>The three main parking lots for the trail are found in Voorheesville, Delmar, and S. Pearl St. in Albany.
 The Albany parking lot even has <a href="https://www.cdphpcycle.com/" target="_blank">CDPHP Cycle</a> bikes available for rental via CDTA's bike share system, for those who may not own a bike but want to try a ride.</p>